-‘ Ka oranga te tangata, Ka oranga te whanau, Ka ora tonu nga hapori katoa
+ka oranga te tangata, ka oranga te whanau, ka ora tonu nga hapori katoa

-If you feel afraid for yourself or others, feel like you are constantly forced into things, controlled, watched, feel worthless or depressed these may be signs of abuse from past or present events.
+If you feel afraid for yourself or others, feel like you are forced into things, controlled, watched and/or feel worthless or depressed, these may be signs of abuse from past or present events.

-Our service is free and we offer:
+Our services are free and we offer:

 - Confidential listening and care

-- Information and Resources
+- Information and resources

-- Referrals for specialized support
+- Referrals for specialised support

 - Crisis phone support 0800 MSSATW

-- Support with court Hearings
+- Support with court hearings

 - Whanau/Family support and advice

 - Advocacy in any area of need you may have as a survivor